arbazsiddiqui/blog/content/posts/2020-04-4-debugging-nodejs-inside-docker.md

 ### Using Debuggers

 For more sophisticated folks who have evolved from caveman to civilized people we will want to use debugger to debug our application.
-Debuggers allow you to set breakpoints inside your code and allows you see variable values at that particular point in execution.
+Debuggers allow you to set breakpoints inside your code and see variable values at that particular point in execution.

-Before using a debugger inside docker, first lets see how does a debugger works.
-When you start your node server with `--inspect` flag, a Node.js process starts and starts listening on a port.
+Before using a debugger inside docker, first lets see how does a it work.
+When you start your node server with `--inspect` flag, a Node.js process is spawned listening on a particular port.
 Any inspector client can attach itself to this process, be it an IDE debugger or Chrome DevTools.

 So debugger is just another process running on some port.
 If we had been debugging without docker we would just attach our debugging client on 9229 (default port) and things will work.
 As we can expose port from container to local machine we will use this trick to expose debug process as well.